campbead/LoZscraper/room_that_kill_runs/WhichRoomsKillRuns_blog.md

 ###Legend of Zelda speedrunning-  Which rooms kill runs?
 This is the part 2 of my series on analyzing speedrunning of Legend of Zelda  (check out part 1: Legend of Zelda speedrunning - top 5 time wasting rooms)

 Back to the Legend of Zelda.
 If you're like me you spent many hours as a kid playing this game.
-The thing I remember about it at the time is that it was the first game I played with an open world.
+I remember this game for being the first I played with an open world.
 I could choose how I wanted to go around the world and play the game.
-This game wasn't like Super Mario Bros.
-Where you had to play the game in the order the game wanted you to (for the most part).
-In Legend of Zelda, you were free to choose, and I liked that.
+This game wasn't like Super Mario Bros. having me play the game in the order the game wanted me to.
+In Legend of Zelda, I was free to choose, and I liked that.

 ## The Project